 Marisé is a Computer Scientist and Engineer (BEng + MSc) specialised in the area of interactive technologies and Human-Computer Interaction (HCI) and the application of robotics in these areas.

-Her current work focuses on the use of multi-modal interactive systems and educational robots in the classroom to assist teachers and help children with Special Educational Needs and Disabilities (SEND), as well as in exploring the user involvement in the design and development of systems.
-She is currently working towards a multidisciplinary PhD in rehabilitation and health care research & human factors at the University of Nottingham, and combines her studies with her responsibilities as Research Assistant, and with teaching and supervision activities.
+Her current work focuses on studying the use of multi-modal interactive systems and educational robots in the classroom to assist teachers and help children with Special Educational Needs and Disabilities (SEND), as well as in exploring the user involvement in the design and development of systems, and the use of Virtual Agents in health care settings.
+She is currently working towards a multidisciplinary PhD in rehabilitation and health care research & human factors at the University of Nottingham, and combines her studies with her responsibilities as Researcher, and with teaching and supervision activities.

 Marisé has experience working on European projects, as well as in industry, which allows her to have a better understanding and perspective about how some processes work.